terraform-ibm-modules/terraform-ibm-database/examples/complete-rabbitmq/README.md

 terraform init
 ```
 ```
-terraform plan -var-file="input.tfvars"
+terraform plan
 ```
 ```
-terraform apply -var-file="input.tfvars"
+terraform apply
 ```

-## Note
+## NOTE

-All optional fields are given value `null` in varaible.tf file.
-User can configure the same by overwriting with appropriate values.
+* If the following attributes `database_version`,`memory_allocation`,`disk_allocation`,`cpu_allocation` are provided with null values, then API will create a database with the default values.
+These default values which are provided by API may differ and are not maintained by terraform.